Armstrong World Industries

-Armstrong World Industries manufactures flooring, ceiling materials, and cabinets but began over 150 years ago making cork products.[1]
-Armstrong used asbestos in many products in the past, causing harmful exposure in some workers and homeowners.
+Armstrong World Industries made asbestos flooring, ceiling materials, cabinets, and other products for decades.
+This caused harmful exposure in some workers and homeowners.
 The company filed for bankruptcy in the early 2000s and established an asbestos trust to compensate victims.

 Armstrong World Industries began as the Armstrong Cork Company, located in Pittsburgh, Pennsylvania.
 The company was founded in 1860 by Thomas M. Armstrong and John D. Glass, both of which made hand-carved cork bottle stoppers.[2]

-Although Armstrong began making simple bottle corks, the company was making corkboard insulation, fiberboard, and other products within a few decades.
-By 1890, Armstrong had become the world’s largest cork company.
+- Although Armstrong began making simple bottle corks, within a few decades, the company was making corkboard insulation, fiberboard, and other products.
+By 1890, Armstrong had become the world’s largest cork company, and it was incorporated in 1891.

-Eventually, the company expanded its expertise, making ceiling boards, linoleum flooring, vinyl flooring, carpeting, laminate flooring, ceramic tiles, and insulation.
-In the 1990s, the company acquired Triangle Pacific Corp. and added hardwood floors and cabinets to its extensive product line.
+- Eventually, the company expanded its product line, making ceiling boards, linoleum flooring, vinyl flooring, carpeting, laminate flooring, ceramic tiles, and insulation.
+Many of these contained asbestos.

 As part of the bankruptcy, the company reorganized and set up an asbestos trust fund to provide funds for future claimants.
-Today, Armstrong World Industries is once again successful.
+Today, Armstrong World Industries is a large company that provides ceiling and wall materials and products.

 How Did Armstrong Use Asbestos?

-Asbestos was used for many years in products from insulation to construction materials, like those made by Armstrong.
-Before anyone knew about the serious health risks, asbestos was popular because it was cheap, readily available, fire and heat resistant, lightweight, and durable.
+Asbestos was used for many years in products like insulation and other construction materials, including many products made by Armstrong.
+Before anyone knew about the serious health risks, asbestos was popular because it was cheap, readily available, fire-resistant, heat-resistant, lightweight, and durable.

 Armstrong began using asbestos in the 1930s and continued making and distributing asbestos-containing products into the 1970s.
 Many flooring and ceiling materials the company produced, as well as fiberboard containing asbestos.